saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - They provides `toString()` etc method for properties declared in Coordinate’s `primary constructor`.
 - Data classes also provide a 'copy` function that makes it easy to create a new copy of an object.
 - Classes that are often compared orcopied or have their contents printed out are candidates for being made dataclasses.
+- Data classes are not permitted to be superclasses.

 ```kotlin
 // create a new instance of Player that has all of the same